 Letter 68: The man carrying this letter has been sent on a piece of business that piety does not allow me to describe.

-The man to whom I have given this letter is being dispatched to carry out a piece of business which piety does not allow me to specify; but that he has cultivated virtue from his youth upwards, this is just for me to say, and it is the truth itself.
-You will honor him therefore as a good man.
-[2] In regard to the accusation he has made, let that fulfill its own destiny, for you surely would never meddle with a justifiable homicide.
+The man carrying this letter has been sent on a piece of business that piety does not allow me to describe.
+But that he has cultivated virtue from his youth — this I can say truthfully.
+Honor him as a good man.
+As for the accusation he has made, let it follow its own course.
+Surely you would never interfere with a justifiable homicide.

 Related Letters